ZaGrayWolf/RoboNautica_2025/README.md

 ## 1. Problem Statement

-The goal of this project is to enable a robot to autonomously follow a leader robot[cite: 1, 2].
+The goal of this project is to enable a robot to autonomously follow a leader robot.
 This is achieved by using a marker-based tracking system, specifically ArUco markers, to allow the follower robot to maintain a constant distance and track the leader's movements[cite: 2].
 The system must address key challenges such as leader detection, maintaining a desired following distance, dynamically adjusting its path to follow the leader, and avoiding collisions[cite: 2].

 ## 2. Method Used

-We implemented an ArUco marker-based tracking system within the ROS2 framework[cite: 1].
+We implemented an ArUco marker-based tracking system within the ROS2 framework.
 This approach involves the following:

 * **ArUco Marker Detection:** OpenCV is used to detect ArUco markers attached to the leader robot.
-The follower robot's camera captures images, and the system processes these images to identify the markers and determine the leader's pose (position and orientation)[cite: 4].
+The follower robot's camera captures images, and the system processes these images to identify the markers and determine the leader's pose (position and orientation).
 * **Pose Estimation:** By analyzing the marker's position in the camera frame, we estimate the leader robot's pose relative to the follower robot.
-This involves calculating both the translational and rotational vectors[cite: 4].
+This involves calculating both the translational and rotational vectors.
-* **Control System:** A control system, potentially a PZD controller, is used to process the pose information and generate the necessary motor commands for the follower robot to maintain the desired following distance and match the leader's movements[cite: 4].
+* **Control System:** A control system, potentially a PZD controller, is used to process the pose information and generate the necessary motor commands for the follower robot to maintain the desired following distance and match the leader's movements.
-* **ROS2 Communication:** ROS2 is used for communication between different software components of the system, such as camera input, marker detection, control algorithms, and motor control[cite: 1].
+* **ROS2 Communication:** ROS2 is used for communication between different software components of the system, such as camera input, marker detection, control algorithms, and motor control.

 ## 3. Implementation Details

 The implementation of the autonomous follow-the-leader system involves several key steps:

 1.  **Marker Setup:** ArUco markers are attached to the leader robot in a configuration that allows for robust detection and pose estimation from various angles.
-2.  **Camera Calibration:** The camera of the follower robot is calibrated to obtain intrinsic parameters (focal length, etc.) necessary for accurate pose estimation[cite: 4].
+2.  **Camera Calibration:** The camera of the follower robot is calibrated to obtain intrinsic parameters (focal length, etc.) necessary for accurate pose estimation.
 3.  **Marker Detection and Pose Estimation:**
     * The follower robot's camera captures images of the environment.
     * OpenCV functions are used to detect ArUco markers in the images.
-    * For each detected marker, the system calculates the translation and rotation vectors, representing the leader's pose relative to the follower[cite: 4].
+    * For each detected marker, the system calculates the translation and rotation vectors, representing the leader's pose relative to the follower.
 4.  **Control Algorithm:**
     * The pose information is fed into a control algorithm (e.g., a PZD controller).
     * The controller calculates the required linear and angular velocities for the follower robot to: